Fuerteventura 18 – 25 March 2015

 Fuerteventura’s wide semi-desert landscapes and barren mountains are home to a number of desert birds.
 Fuerteventura is probably the best place in the world to see houbara bustard.
 Our leader is an expert on the houbara, and we have an excellent chance of seeing this rare and elusive species.

 Houbara bustard.
-Bird photos on this page by Ray Purser.
+Most bird photos on this page by Ray Purser.

 Other desert birds include the delightful and sometimes very tame cream-coloured courser, black-bellied sandgrouse and trumpeter finch.